MatejMasata/ETSEIB_Python_Group_3/API_Group_3/README.md

 ```

 The other one is **/classify** function
-This function takes *.json* file as an input with the values of the 24 features.
+This function takes *list* as an input with the values of the 24 features.
 It ouputs eather 1 or 0

 1 = Benign